International On-Call

 Operating international on-call

-Annual review of zone coverage.
-Hiring patterns and regional growth shift balance over time.
+- Annual review of zone coverage.
+Hiring patterns and regional growth shift the balance; the audit catches drift before pages start dropping.